Plasma cell myeloma, also known as multiple myeloma, is a cancer of the bone marrow.

 Despite induction and high-dose therapy supported by autologous haematopoietic cell transplantation, the disease can relapse after a varying amount of time.
 It is then necessary to introduce another line of treatment.
 Today, we have many drugs with different mechanisms of action that, when used in the case of relapse, usually allow for control of the disease and contribute to the lengthening of a patient's life.
 The average life expectancy of myeloma patients has doubled over the past decades.

-In young patients, whose myeloma is often more dynamic, transplantation of haematopoietic cells collected from another person may be considered.
+In young patients, whose multiple myeloma is often more dynamic, transplantation of haematopoietic cells collected from another person may be considered.
 Such transplantation, called allogeneic, can lead to recovery.
 However, it is a riskier method and therefore rarely used in patients with plasma cell myeloma.
 There are high hopes in immunotherapy with genetically modified T lymphocytes known as "CAR-T cells".
 Its effectiveness is currently being evaluated in clinical trials.